Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

 **Functional Summary**
 - **Brief description of the iFlow**
-This iFlow implements a SEDA (Staged Event-Driven Architecture) model with a single queue.
-It receives messages via HTTPS, enriches them, and then dispatches them to a JMS queue for asynchronous processing.
-The iFlow includes retry mechanisms and discarding of messages that exceed the maximum retry attempts or are routed to an unknown step.
+The iFlow processes messages asynchronously via a single JMS queue (SEDA_MAIN_QUEUE).
+It includes logic to retry failed messages up to a maximum number of retries (MaxRetries).
+Messages exceeding the retry limit or encountering unknown steps are discarded.
+The iFlow consists of multiple steps (Step 1, Step 2, Step 3) each implemented as a separate integration process.

 - **Involved systems with Adapters Type and Endpoint Type**
-    - Postman - HTTPS - EndpointSender
+    - SQUEUE: JMS Adapter (EndpointSender)
-    - SQUEUE - JMS - EndpointSender
+    - RQUEUE: JMS Adapter (EndpointRecevier)
-    - RQUEUE - JMS - EndpointRecevier
+    - Postman: HTTPS Adapter (EndpointSender)

 - **Key steps**
-    1. Receive messages via HTTPS adapter.
+    1. Receive message via JMS adapter from SQUEUE to SEDA_MAIN_QUEUE.
-    2. Enrich message headers and save initial message for asynchronous processing.
+    2. Determine if the message should be reprocessed based on retry attempts (SAPJMSRetries header).
+If the number of retries exceeds MaxRetries, the message is discarded.
-    3. Route the message through different steps (Step1, Step2, Step3) based on the 'Step' property.
+    3. Based on the 'Step' property in the message content, route to 'Step 1', 'Step 2', or 'Step 3' integration process.
-    4. If a step is unknown, the message is discarded.
+    4. Each step performs some logic and sets a custom status on the message processing log.
-    5. After each step, the message is sent to a JMS queue for further processing.
+    5. The message is then sent to the next step via the SEDA_MAIN_QUEUE using the JMS adapter, until the step is equal to 'EndMessage'.
-    6. The iFlow handles exceptions in each step, logging them for asynchronous handling.
+    6. If an exception occurs within a step, a custom status is set and the exception is logged asynchronously via Groovy script.
+Discarded messages are also logged via Groovy script.
-    7. Messages exceeding the maximum retries are discarded.
+    7. Postman can trigger the iFlow via HTTPS, sending a message to the SEDA_MAIN_QUEUE.

 - **Message transformation**
-    - Enricher: Used to set headers (SAP_Sender, SAP_Receiver, SAP_MessageType) and custom statuses (SAP_MessageProcessingLogCustomStatus) at various stages of the flow.
+    - Each "Step" integration process sets/deletes properties in the message body and headers to prepare the message for the subsequent step.
-    - Enricher: Used to Prepare Step 2 and Step 3 messages.
+    - The Enricher component is used to set custom status values in the message processing log.
-    - Groovy Script: Used to log discarded messages and exceptions.
+    - Groovy scripts are used to log exceptions and discarded messages.

 - **Externalized parameters list, configured values and their descriptions**
-    - SEDA_MAIN_QUEUE=SEDA_MODEL_MMZ: The name of the main JMS queue used for message processing.
+    - SEDA_MAIN_QUEUE: SEDA_MODEL_MMZ - Name of the main JMS queue used for asynchronous processing.
-    - Number of Concurrent Processes=1: The number of concurrent processes for the JMS receiver adapter.
+    - MaxRetries: 10 - Maximum number of retry attempts for a message.
-    - MaxRetries=10: Maximum number of retries before a message is discarded.
+    - Expiration Period: 7 - Message Expiration Period (unspecified units)
-    - Retry Interval=15: Interval (in minutes) between retry attempts.
+    - Maximum Retry Interval: 1440 - Maximum time (unspecified units) to retry sending messages.
-    - Maximum Retry Interval=1440: Maximum retry interval (in minutes).
+    - Retention Threshold 4 Alerting: 1 - Retention Threshold (unspecified units) for alerting purposes.
-    - Expiration Period=7: Message Expiration Period.
+    - Retry Interval: 15 - Interval (unspecified units) between retry attempts.
-    - Retention Threshold 4 Alerting=1: Message Retention Threshold.
+    - Number of Concurrent Processes: 1 - Number of concurrent processes

 - **DataStore / JMS Dependency**
 Yes